 When calculating construction work in progress, the Actual Cost divided by Budget Cost represents Percentage of Completion (POC), so you can see how far along you are.

-Once we have the POC, we multiply that value by the Contract Value to get the percentage of the contract you should be invoicing based on how much of your budget has been spent.
+Once we have the POC, we multiply that value by the Contract Value to get the percentage of the contract you should be invoicing based on how much of your budget you’ve spent.
 Then, previously Billed Revenue gets subtracted to avoid repeat billing.

-The goal is to balance WIP by billing for any remaining work that has been completed.
+The goal is to balance WIP by billing for any remaining work that you’ve completed.
 By doing so, you’ll remain on track with billing for your project, and your balance sheet should be accurate.

 One of the line items on a contract is worth $20,000.